Delors/reStructuredTextToLectureDoc2/CheatSheet.rst

    .. rubric:: Vertical Titles

-   Add the class ``vertical-title``.
-This will change the layout of the slide to a column-based layout.
+   Add the class ``vertical-title`` to rotate the title and to change the layout of the slide to a column-based layout.
 To get back to a row based layout add a container with the class ``width-100``.

    .. rubric:: Example